10 Questions to Ask Your Gynecologist About Menopause

 “Treating night sweats can help with sleep, so estrogen can help, and progesterone also helps, since its side effect is drowsiness.
 The best treatment for sleep disturbance after managing night sweats is cognitive behavioral therapy for insomnia,” says Adams.

-Sleep issues may also be caused by other conditions, such as sleep apnea and restless legs syndrome (both more common in menopausal women), so you’ll want to rule those out, she says.
+Adams advises that other conditions, such as sleep apnea and restless legs syndrome (both more common in menopausal women), can also cause sleep problems, so you’ll want to rule those out.

 5. Are There Solutions for Loss of Libido?

-Low libido is complicated, and many factors are involved, says Adams.
+Low libido is complicated, and many factors can affect your sex drive, says Adams.

 “It can be related to medical issues, medications people are on, pain with sex, decreased arousal or orgasm, partners’ sexual issues, relationship issues, drugs or alcohol, stress, or fatigue,” she says.

-Treatment for low libido involves getting to the source of the problem and typically isn’t due to menopause alone.
+Treatment for low libido involves getting to the source of the problem, which typically isn’t due to menopause alone.
 Drugs to treat low libido, like flibanserin (Addyi) or testosterone, generally have low efficacy and don’t work as well as behavioral approaches, says Adams.

 6. What Can I Do About Pain During Sex?